 All the Reverend Fathers and Sisters present

-Today is a special day in our catholic church since we are marking a great event that makes our hearts smile.
+Today is a special day in our Catholic Church since we are marking a great event that makes our hearts smile.
 It has been one year since African Catholic chaplaincy opened its door to the public.
 The very laudable idea that was nursed, created and blessed by the Bishop of Helsinki, Mgr.
-Teemu Sippo SCJ in our last year Pentecost celebration, when he made it possible for African immigrants to have the possibility to worship in the cultural identity of their origins without necessarily separating themselves from the universal catholic church.
+Teemu Sippo SCJ in last year’s Pentecost celebration, when he made it possible for African immigrants to have the possibility to worship in the cultural identity of their origins without necessarily separating themselves from the universal Catholic Church.

-Truly, this past year has been a happy and successful year in some many ways for us immigrant Catholics.
+Truly, this past year has been a happy and successful year in many ways for us immigrant Catholics.
 We have a reason to celebrate God’s faithfulness to our parish and our chaplaincy.
 We’ve seen and witnessed God’s blessings in our lives.
-The number of African Catholics have increased tremendously.
+The number of African Catholics has increased tremendously.
 We have grown in the grace of the Lord.
 Lives have been changed.
-We’ve witnessed baptisms, heard testimonies and have witnessed a new outlook to life through the eyes of Christ as Africans.
+We’ve witnessed baptisms, heard testimonies, and witnessed a new outlook on life through the eyes of Christ as Africans.
 The creation of this chaplaincy has been defined by a display of happy memories, supportive friendships and enduring relationships.

 Your Lordship, it may interest you to know that within this one year, the Chaplaincy has grown from strength to strength.
-Through the wise counsel and strategies of our Chaplain and his team of committee, we have launched an effective evangelical outreach to bring back all the Catholics who have joined different Pentecostal churches on arriving to Finland.
+Through the wise counsel and strategies of our Chaplain and his team of committees, we have launched an effective evangelical outreach to bring back all the Catholics who have joined different Pentecostal churches upon arriving in Finland.
 Today, we are proud to say that many of our African brethren are now back to their roots.
-Many of us who were here at the creation of this chaplaincy can testify that we have made a milestone in terms of growth and we can give God glory and honor always.
+Many of us who were here at the creation of this chaplaincy can testify that we have made a milestone in terms of growth, and we can give God glory and honour always.

-Our chaplaincy as it known was created on a Pentecost day, powered by the Holy Spirit and this has kept the increasing presence of God amongst us.
+Our chaplaincy as it is known was created on a Pentecost day, powered by the Holy Spirit, and this has kept the increasing presence of God amongst us.
 The chaplaincy has about 45 committee members to support our chaplain in piloting the affairs of chaplaincy.
-Our focus is primarily centered on building a Sense of Community, advancing our Spirituality, having a true catholic Intellectual Formation and of course with a Liturgy that reflects our cultural experience.
+Our focus is primarily centred on building a Sense of Community, advancing our Spirituality, having a true catholic Intellectual Formation and of course a Liturgy that reflects our cultural experience.

 Today marks the beginning of another journey whereby we want to know more about the grace of God and move toward the mark and the goal that has been set by our Lord Jesus.